 Laibin Guangxi, China Travel Guide

 Summer (June-August): Hot and extremely humid, with average daily high temperatures often above 32 °C (90 °F).
 Expect substantial rain and occasional thunderstorms.
 July typically stands as the wettest month.
-The lush landscapes thrive during this period, but the heat and humidity can feel intense.
+The green landscapes thrive in this timeframe, but the high heat and humidity may seem intense.

 Autumn (September-November): Many consider autumn the most pleasant season.
 Temperatures are mild, humidity levels drop, and rainfall lessens.
 Clear skies are more common, making it ideal for outdoor activities.

-High Season (May-October): This period aligns with warmer weather and school holidays, specifically for domestic tourism.
+High Season (May-October): This period aligns with warmer weather and school holidays, especially for domestic tourism.

 Shoulder Season (March-April, November): This period presents a good balance for many travelers.
 Low Season (December-February): This marks the quietest time for tourism.